spear-sim/spear/docs/content_guidelines.md

 - If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, then the mesh assigned to the parent should be `/Game/Common/Meshes/SM_Dummy`.
 If it is desired for the group to participate in a physics simulation, the _Simulate Phyiscs_ flag should be enabled for the parent but not for the children.
 This is necessary for the `StaticMeshComponents` to be simulated correctly.
 - Extra layers of grouping hierarchy can be implemented by creating a tree of `StaticMeshComponents`.
 See the `Actors` section below for a sensible naming convention.
 - The pivot location of each `StaticMeshActor` should be set according to the following rules.
 The xy-coordinates of the actor's pivot should equal the xy-coordinates of the actor's axis-aligned bounding box center, and the z-coordinate of the pivot should equal the minimum z-coordinate of its axis-aligned bounding box.
-This is the convention for various props that ship with the Unreal Engine (e.g., the props in our `debug_0000` scene for examples).
+This is the convention for various props that ship with the Unreal Engine (e.g., the props in our `debug_0000` scene).

 #### `Actor`